-As many families know, it may be difficult to find resources for the many needs that exist within a family.
+As many families know it may be difficult to find resources for the many needs that exist within a family.
 Many times, when we search for a resource, it can take valuable time away from both spending time with your child, and receiving the help that is desired.
-For this reason, we have created a growing selection of resources to help you learn about a variety of community programs, local events and education to help in raising a healthy family.
+For this reason, we have created a growing selection of resources to help you learn about a variety of community programs, local events, and education to help in raising a healthy family.
 Our goal is to share these resources with parents and to be a central location for education and support.

-Above the sign-in table you will find a display board.
-This board displays a monthly theme of relevant education.
-Feel free to ask us about the resources displayed and we can obtain a copy for you to take home!
-It also displays local community events and classes that may interest you and your family.
-To the right of the sign-in table and the Preschool/Pre-K Program is our Community Resource Notebook.
-This notebook features written information about programs in your local community to help with financial struggles, parenting, food assistance, housing, health program, and more.
+Above the sign-in table you will find two display boards.
+One board displays a monthly theme of relevant education.
+Feel free to ask us about the resources displayed and we can obtain a copy for you to take home.
+The other board displays local community events and classes that may interest you and your family.
+To the left of the sign-in table and the Pre-K Program door is our Community Resource Wall.
+These shelves feature written information about programs in your local community to help with financial struggles, parenting, food assistance, housing, health programs, and more.
 Please feel free to take any materials here, as we strive to keep them up to date and applicable to families in our program.
-If you notice a program not displayed in our resources that should be, please feel free to let us know!
+If you notice a program not displayed in our resources that should be, please feel free to let us know.

-Finally, we're working on growing a selection of parent education.
+Finally, we're working on a selection of parent education.
 As this library grows, we invite you to check out books and materials to take home and review.
-Please check with the Director of Program Supervisor for materials available at this time.
+Please check with the Director or Program Supervisor for materials available at this time.